Fuyuzora/tetris/README.md

 # Tetris
-a simple Tetris to practice python and entry level reinforced learning / deep learning
+A simple Tetris to practice python and entry level reinforced learning / deep learning